El Paredon, Guatemala: Things to do & Where to Stay

 Lay in a Hammock

-This activity is one of my personal favorites.
-There is nothing like relaxing in a hammock in the afternoon while a breeze is cooling you off.
-Many hostels will have a set of their own as well as Airbnb’s.
+Many hostels will have a set of their own and Airbnb’s.
 If you have a portable one then that is even better!
 There are some good spots along the beachfront where you can set it up.

 Eat Local Food

-Depending on when you come to El Paredon, there won’t be a ton of restaurants that you are used to having.
-We mostly ate at our hostel (Cocori) and they had amazing food.
 We were never disappointed.
 We did walk around and eat out a couple of times.
-One of those times we stopped at Zicatela and we loved it.
-I got the fish tacos which were amazing.
+One of those times, we stopped at Zicatela, and we loved it.
+I got the fish tacos, which were amazing.

 Watch the Sunset

-What a perfect way to end your trip here than to watch the amazing sunset this area has to offer.
-In fact, you might as well watch it every night!
-People come from all around to flock to the beach and watch one of the best sunsets in the whole country.
-The sun gets extremely red and big.
-The sand becomes less hot which is also a great time to walk down the beach and explore.
+The sand becomes less hot, which is a great time to walk down the beach and explore.
 Many surfers come during this time as it is also one of the best times to go out.

-My Final Thoughts on El Paredon, Guatemala
+My Final Thoughts on this Beach Paradise

 Thank you for all the info about el paredon, in my next trip to guatemala, I’ll defininetly go visit that beautiful place.